oblinger/HookAnchorApp/At/@Eli Oblinger/Eli/Eli Strategy/Eli Strategy.md

 I am going to pick you and take you to a room you are not in trouble, you are good kid, you are just having a hard time.

+## RESISTANCE RESPONSE

+### From Mamie/EDP
+- SHARE & ASK: remain calm and share what you are observing and then ask him what tool he needs to calm down
+- HUMOR:  Use humor to lighten the situation and exaggerate trying to solve a problem
+- MODEL: model, model, model.
+Let Eli hear you make a mistake and engage in positive self talk as you work through the problem
+- BREATHING:  breathing tools can be used to help calm breathing so a conversation can happen
+- CORNER:  a calm corner at home can be a place for Eli to go when he is upset at home
+- GIVE CHOICE:  give Eli a  structured choice, "You can either ride the bike before lunch or after lunch."
+- ACKNOWLEDGE/MUST:  acknowledge his feelings about not wanting to go to school and remind him that while we all love staying at home, going to school is a "must do" just like going to work is for you.

+My notes
+- humor stupid try
+- model shark fin
+- mountain breath
+- kiss my brain
+- Use a chime for mindfulness
+- Ask, what size of problem is this

+- i know u don’t want to ...
+AND we must
+- i  don’t either, and we can

 # XXX
 ## FRUSTRATION EXPLOSION